thycotic/privman-docs/ui/navigation/index.md

 ### Chevrons

 A menu item with a chevron indicates the menu can be opened or closed, depending on chevron direction.
-For example in the image below the chevron pointing down for macOS computers indicates the item is collapsed.
+For example, in the image below the chevron pointing down for macOS computers indicates the item is collapsed.

 ![chevrons](images/chevrons.png "Chevron direction indicating closed or expanded menu items")